kyma-project/test-infra/development/README.md

  - **sa-gke-kyma-integration** with a role allowing to create Kubernetes clusters
  - **sa-vm-kyma-integration** with roles allowing to provision Virtual Machines with their keys, encrypted using the **ENCRYPTION_KEY_NAME** from **KEYRING_NAME**, being present in **BUCKET_NAME**
- - **sa-gke-kyma-integration** with a role allowing to create kubernetes clusters.

 3. Run the following script to start the installation process: